jacobweiss2305/time-to-failure/README.md

-# Predictive maintenance: time to failure
+# Predictive maintenance

 This is a guide that shows a model going from experiment to production using cloud native technologies.

-Business problem: build a model that identifies machines who are at risk of failure.
+Our goal is to build a model and deploy a model that predicts the probability of machine failure.

 ## Key concepts:
 - Cloud distributed ML